The term “Emotion Focused Therapy” may sound a little redundant.

 - Empathetic listening: this is a central tenet of person-centered or client-centered therapy, in which the therapist attempts to connect with the client(s) and see things from his or her perspective.

 - Genuine interaction: this is another important value in person-centered therapy, as forming an authentic bond between client(s) and therapist is key.

-- Normalizing, mirroring, or reflecting: this technique helps the client see that he or she is “crazy” and that he or she is understood; this is essential to helping the client progress in their healing or growth.
+- Normalizing, mirroring, or reflecting: this technique helps the client see that he or she is not “crazy” and that he or she is understood; this is essential to helping the client progress in their healing or growth.